Kamaladevi Chattopadhyay was an Indian social reformer and freedom activist. Let’s know more about her on the occasion of her birthday.

 She was the driving force behind the renaissance of Indian handicrafts, handlooms, and theatre in independent India; and for the upliftment of the socio-economic standard of Indian women.
 Several cultural institutions in India today exist because of her vision, including the National School of Drama, Sangeet Natak Akademi, Central Cottage Industries Emporium, and the Crafts Council of India.

-In 1974, she was awarded the Sangeet Natak Academy Fellowship, the highest honour conferred by the Sangeet Natak Academy, India’s National Academy of Music, Dance & Drama.
+In 1974, she was awarded the Sangeet Natak Academy Fellowship, the highest honor conferred by the Sangeet Natak Academy, India’s National Academy of Music, Dance & Drama.
 She was conferred with Padma Bhushan and Padma Vibhushan by the Government of India in 1955 and 1987 respectively.
 She passed away on 29 October 1988.